• Call For Your Complimentary Consultation (845) 533-0265.

 Night-Bias – And How It Can Lead To Your DWI ArrestBiases.
 We all have them.
 Police officers are no different.

 Most of us, officers included, may be reluctant, even loathe, to accept this premise.
 It is true, though.
-Biases exist.
-Even among the police…
+Biases exist even among the police and this can also be present in a DWI arrest.

 Biases can be positive and negative.
 Obvious or imperceptible.
 One distinction involving police bias is that it can impact the public.
 That means you.